phel-lang/phel-lang.org/content/_index.md

 ## Status of Development

 Phel is fairly complete but not marked as ready.
-We still want to envolve this language without thinking to much about breaking changes.
+We still want to evolve this language without thinking too much about breaking changes.
 Maybe some of you are willing to test it out and give feedback.